loveo/ID2222/2/README.md

 # Frequent itemsets
+*A program that finds frequent itemsets and association rules based on baskets*

 ## Solution

+*The solution is split into subsections*

 ### Creating itemsets

 #### Creating doubletons
-Doubleton permutaitons were created by taking each singleton and combinging it with every remainging singleton in the list (creating a row in the structure mentioned later).
-This was an easy way to avoid duplicates.
+Doubleton permutations were created by taking each singleton and combinging it with every remainging singleton in the list (creating a row for this singleton id in the structure mentioned later).
+This was an easy way to avoid duplicates and produced every possible doubleton.

 #### Creating itemsets of any size
-Creating larger itemsets was solved by taking the singletons and appending the larger (doubletons, tripletons etc) set to each singleton.
+Creating larger itemsets was solved by taking the singletons and appending the larger (doubletons, tripletons etc) sets to each singleton.
 Two checks were added to avoid duplicates.

 Firstly, singletons should not be appended by itemsets in which they are included.
 (17) and (17, 81) does not produce a valid tripleton.